 - Reference ID - Reference ID to assign to the clip

-- Remove Source Ad Break Content - This option removes ad breaks triggered within the clip, keeping only program content.
+- Check Remove Source Ad Break Content to remove ad breaks triggered within the clip, keeping only program content.
+This option will only appear when the stream is SSAI enabled.

-- Click Create Clip.
+- Click .
 The transcoding process for the clip will begin.
 Clips are transcoded using the default ingest profile for the account.

 A list of all clips will appear below the clip editor.
 Clicking the Clip Name will open the clip in the Media module in another browser tab.
 Click Publish to Social to open the clip in the social module to publish it to a social media account.
 For information on publishing videos using the Social module, see Publishing Videos to Social Media Platforms.